ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 The signer presents the signed object in compact form
 {{RFC7515}} in the Detached-JWS HTTP Header field.

-In this example, the JOSE Header contains the following parameters:
+In the following non-normative example, the JOSE Header contains the following parameters:

 ~~~ json
 {